jackokring/goali/random.md/TREESITTER.md

 ## Adding in the Config

 Seems the config doesn't error out if there hasn't been installed a `*-ts-mode` so that's good.
-Well this versionm of Emacs is pre-tree-sitter.
+Well this versionm of Emacs is pre-tree-sitter. ...
+And this version isn't, but doesn't seem to like the `markdown-ts-mode` not being available.